bubunyo/bubunyo.github.io/_posts/2021-05-11-the-hard-truth-about-mentorship.md

 If you are a developer within the African ecosystem, i entreat you to join DevCongress and be part of the community.
 You will be easily astonished at how much it will give back to you.
 I know because I am still being blown away.

 This article was prompted after having a chat with [@umfrumf](https://twitter.com/umfrumf)

+Thanks to [Andrew Smith](https://twitter.com/silentworks) for editing this piece.